Good Evening Mr. Olivier Raoul,

 Before anything, let me make a short presentation to our readers about you and your work on CD-i along the years.

-You worked at TF1, a French TV channel since 1992 to 2002 passing through several departments along the years.
+You worked at TF1, a French TV channel since 1992 and 2002 passing through several departments along the years.

 The main objective of TF1 was to do a CD intend for the general public and for family usage.
 This definition was just as well to take in consideration for the subjects treated, for the communication or the adopted ergonomics as well as for the exploited park.
 Well evidently, the product had to touch the users again technologies but without forgetting the remainder of the population (TF1 is a general public channel).
 Out to the era, the multimedia PC was again of a too exclusive usage (CSP + +), expensive, complicated and rarely positioned in a family mood (example: the living room).
 On the other hand, the CD-i allowed to do the full screen video (main trade of TF1) and not the CD-ROM (quarter of screen maximum).
 The market of the consoles 32 bits was just borned.
 It was not excluded from our analysis.
 The creation was to much complicate and TF1 was not helped by the builders, in contrast to the CD-i with Philips.